Professor of Sociology

 'The national integration paradigm: where are we now?, keynote lecture at COMPAS, Oxford University, 14 October 2010

-'Migration theory rebooted: Asymmetric challenges in a global agenda', in Caroline Brettell and James Hollifield (eds.), Migration Theory: Talking Across Disciplines (3rd ed), New York: Routledge 2014, in press
+'Migration theory rebooted: asymmetric challenges in a global agenda', in Caroline Brettell and James Hollifield (eds.), Migration Theory: Talking Across Disciplines (3rd ed).
+Routledge Oct 2014, pp.318-328.

 'Winners and losers?
 Citizens and sceptics?
 European integration and the spread of cosmopolitanism' (with David Reimer), EUCROSS Policy Brief No.1, Sept 2013